 Hindu Dharma is similar to a vast ocean where each individual can take a dip and come up with a different gem every time.
 The Rishis (seers) have left a treasure trove of knowledge in the numerous granthas and sahityas that form the Vedic literature.

 As the wise say it is certainly not humanly possible to master all that knowledge in a single lifetime and attempting to do that would be nothing but folly.
 What we are about to attempt in this series on Hindu granthas is to introduce readers to the various literature that forms a part of the Hindu Dharmic Granthas; in other words, we will provide a glimpse of the vast knowledge of our ancestors which Maharishi Ved Vyas compiled for our benefit.

-In addition to the religious granthas, we shall also cover the vast non-religious literature that forms a part of Bharat’s glorious history.
-It must be mentioned here that for our acharyas and munis who compiled the so-called non-religious literature, inspiration always came from the Vedas and it is very difficult to separate the religious and non-religious in the Hindu Sanatan tradition.
+We shall be taking a look at the religious granthas that shaped our glorious Santana Hindu Dharma in this series on Hindu granthas.
+It must, however, be mentioned here that for our acharyas and munis who compiled the so-called non-religious literature, inspiration always came from the Vedas and it is very difficult to separate the religious and non-religious in the Hindu Sanatan tradition.

 As most of us are aware, earlier knowledge was passed on orally from generation to generation.
 However, by the time the Kaliyuga commenced the retention capacity is said to have decreased.
 Therefore, Maharishi Ved Vyas decided to make it available in the written form.

 The Hindu granthas, besides being classified as religious and non-religious, are divided into Shrutis (that which is heard) and Smritis (that which is recalled or remembered).
 The Vedas, Upa-Vedas, and Vedangas are collectively known as Shrutis while Smritis comprises of all those kinds of literature which are a derivative of the Shrutis or have been compiled by acharyas, rishis, and munis based on their understanding and experience of the Shrutis.